How to Uplift Your Game by Having Table tennis Targets on the Table.

 When playing someone of our level or above we find ourselves, feeling uncomfortable and going for a little extra which often results in unforced errors.
 We often complain by saying I played badly today but in truth it’s our awareness of the opponent that causes anxiety, making it hard for us to win.

-Being aware of a player’s ability is good but it should not over ride your shot selection.
+Being aware of a player’s ability is good but it should not override your shot selection.
 If we think that our opponent has an answer to all our shots, then we won’t be able to beat them mentally and that is often half the battle.
 The aim is to execute and deliver your game with the best strategy possible.
 A game plan (can be changed) and is adaptable according to the situation but we must give ourselves the best opportunity of beating a player regardless of their ability!

 So, how can we give ourselves an upper hand in executing what we can do, regardless of the opponent?

-Here’s the simple secret top players use to focus on their capabilities rather than the opponent’s repertoire.
+Here are the simple secret top players use to focus on their capabilities rather than the opponent’s repertoire.

 Please note: top players will and can manipulate the ball in many different ways and you will need to adapt accordingly.

-So, place targets on the table when you train and make target hitting second nature when playing matches.
+Place table tennis targets on the table when you train and make target hitting second nature when playing matches.